A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Algorithm

 \subsection{Software}

 Our algorithm is implemented mostly using the Armadillo C++ library.
-We also make use of the scikit-learn Python package for non-negative matrix factorization and \(K\)-means clustering, and code from the PyMC package for the Geweke convergence test.
+We also make use of the scikit-learn Python package for non-negative matrix factorization and \(K\)-means clustering, and code from the PyMC package for the Geweke convergence test \cite{geweke1992evaluating}.
 A Code Availability statement is provided later in this manuscript.
+For information regarding the runtime of the algorithm, please see the Application section.